 We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 Zechariah 12 and 13 are a single vision.
 Whoever broke this vision into two chapters, was very foolish to do so.
-And, putting that artificial break in the middle made it harder to see Zechariah 14 as a second vision that is separate from the first, a prophecy that will be fulfilled long after 12 and 13.
-The first vision begins with an attack upon Jerusalem and the region of Judah.
+And, putting that artificial break in the middle made it harder to see that Zechariah 14 is not connected at all to the previous two chapters.
+Chapters 12 and 13 begin with an attack upon Jerusalem and the region of Judah.
 It continues with their repentance and the acceptance of Jesus as their savior.

 So, let’s begin with Zechariah 12.